Katemedoshi/Sports-Autopsy-/README.md

 Visit: https://ollama.com

-Or rely on the built-in detection fallback
+Or rely on the built-in detection fallback.

 Step 4: Download an Ollama Model ollama pull mistral